 TOPIC: some feelings are difficult to label or just notice.
 Love is particularly tricky.

 I have discussed feelings a fair bit on this website.
 I am going to discuss them further – with a focus on love and shame.
 It may well be important to consider them together as they are both complex feelings.
 Both can mean many different things to different people.
 Neither feeling has a single dimension and that has implications for safe experimenters.

 Many moons ago, shortly before his marriage to Diana, Prince Charles was quizzed about love.
 In his response he said: love, whatever that is.
 Some people were outraged, as I recall, yet it seemed to me that he was being refreshingly honest.
 Many of us, including me, can be puzzled by that English word.
 There are a few Greek words here, you might like to consider!

 Consider what can happen when we fall in love.
-It can feel like a temporary madness propelling us into plans and promises often built on shifting sands.
+It can feel like a temporary madness propelling us into plans and unrealistic promises, often built on shifting sands.

-For many, love does not work out first time round; it did not for Charles, or for me, and a large number of other adults.
-That’s why the song Second Time Around (words set to the theme tune for the film Bilitis)can make much sense to many of us.
+For many, love works for a short time – first time round; it did for Charles, and for me, and a large number of other adults.
+That’s why the song Second Time Around (words set to the theme tune for the film Bilitis) can make much sense to many of us.
 Recall just a few films that cast light on the multiplicity of ways in which love manifests itself: just how different are the presentations in, to name just a very few: When Harry met Sally, Maurice, Brief Encounter, Brokeback Mountain, The Danish Girl and Just Another Year.

 Do you recall my comment on small defeats and small victories at the bottom of this illustration of part of the scenic route?